wutron/treefix/README.txt

 Wu, Rasmussen, Bansal, Kellis.
 TreeFix: statistically informed gene tree error correction using species trees.
 In prep.

+Additionally, please cite the respective paper corresponding to the module you use for computing the test statistic for likelihood equivalence.
+(See the README.txt files within their respective packages.)

 This package includes the Python source code of the TreeFix program as well as several library interfaces for python.